 Buy sell provisions detail what will happen when an LLC member decides to leave the company, dies, or is otherwise unable to continue to participate as a member of the LLC.
 One of the most common buy sell arrangements is the “right of first refusal.”
 This provision allows a member to sell his or her interest in the LLC to an outsider as long as the interest is first offered to the existing members of the LLC.

 Here are some of the common ways members depart from an LLC and some considerations for each:

 Members of an LLC should specifically address the treatment of a member who voluntarily departs.
 An operating agreement may require a member to continue work for the company for a period of time before they can receive any compensation for resigning.
-It’s also important to consider including noncompete clauses in the operating agreement in order to protect against a departing member directly competing with the LLC.
+It’s also important to consider including in the operating agreement in order to protect against a departing member directly competing with the LLC.
 It’s also extremely important to include a process for valuing the departing member’s interest in the LLC.
-Deciding on a valuation method upfront will avoid significant hassles later on.
+Deciding on a valuation method upfront can avoid potentially significant hassles later on.
 In order to avoid any hassle, it’s smart to include provisions that detail how a member can resign from the LLC and the process for the financial payout for the resigning member’s interest.

 Death or Disability of a Member

 Death or disability of a member is often treated as a withdrawal.
 The agreement can provide that this event triggers a buy-out of that member’s interest according to an agreed upon valuation method and payout plan.
 By planning for such an event, you can provide the timely resolution of a deceased or disabled member’s interest.